 The local senior leadership of the U.S. Coast Guard Finance Center was confronted by the problem of maintaining high levels of service in its accounts payable (AP) process in the face of increasing process complexity.
 Compounding the issue was the fact that the center’s information technology (IT) systems had been modified to accommodate the growing complexity without a comprehensive business process review, which in turn added even more complexity, resulting in a vicious and endless cycle.

-The center, located in Chesapeake, Virginia, employs approximately 360 full-time federal employees and 180 contractors who provide a range of accounting transactional processing and financial statement preparation services for the Department of Homeland Security (DHS), Coast Guard and Transportation Security Administration (TSA).
+The center, located in Chesapeake, Virginia, employed approximately 360 full-time federal employees and 180 contractors who provided a range of accounting transactional processing and financial statement preparation services for the Department of Homeland Security (DHS), Coast Guard and Transportation Security Administration (TSA).
 Beginning in October 2006, the center commenced full accounting services for the Domestic Nuclear Detection Office.
-It also operates and maintains the financial system and associated data bases for some components of DHS.
-The center processes approximately 2.5 million transactions annually.
+It also operated and maintained the financial system and associated data bases for some components of DHS.
+The center processed approximately 2.5 million transactions annually.

 Overcoming Process Complexity

 An area of particular concern for the local senior leadership was the accounts payable process supporting TSA.
 It wanted this process to be world class and become the standard process for all their accounts payable services.
 The finance center leadership was convinced the process used the correct basic financial system tools and architecture for long-term sustainability, but the complexity of this process had grown since its inception of just two short years before.
 This complexity (Figure 1) over-stressed people, processes and systems with re-work loops, delays, errors, penalties, duplicate payments and more.
 The center was in a bind, and bringing in additional resources was not an acceptable option.